-Christianity, one of the world's great religions, has had an incalculable impact on human history.
-This book, now the most comprehensive and up to date single volume work in English, describes not only the main ideas and personalities of Christian history, its organisation and spirituality, but how it has changed politics, sex, and human society.
+How did an obscure personality cult come to be the world's biggest religion, with a third of humanity its followers?
+This book, now the most comprehensive and up to date single volume work in English, describes not only the main facts, ideas and personalities of Christian history, its organization and spirituality, but how it has changed politics, sex, and human society.

 Taking in wars, empires, reformers, apostles, sects, churches and crusaders, Diarmaid MacCulloch shows how Christianity has brought humanity to the most terrible acts of cruelty - and inspired its most sublime accomplishments.

 'A stunning tour de force'<br /> Simon Sebag Montefiore, Sunday Telegraph Books of the Year